CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 7. View comment page - This page is used to view all the comments added by readers in the news articles, using this page, admin can Hide/Unhide or delete the comments.

 ## Primary Stakeholders
-* All the readers of the news portal.
+* All the individuals who want to read news
-* The developers of the project.
 * --- YET TO ADD ---

 ## Team Details & Contribution